killtheyak/killtheyak.github.io/README.md

 ## Hacking

-Kill The Yak is a small Flask app that uses Flask-FlatPages and Flask-Frozen to build the static content.
+Kill The Yak is a small Flask app that uses [Flask-FlatPages](https://github.com/SimonSapin/Flask-FlatPages) and [Frozen-Flask](https://github.com/SimonSapin/Frozen-Flask) to build the static content.
 The app itself lives in the [killtheyak/ directory](https://github.com/killtheyak/killtheyak.github.io/tree/master/killtheyak).
 Feel free to use, modify, or just browse around.

 ### Requirements